psammy171/HROS/README.md

 ## Running the project

-Before running this project, download the server from here.
-And run the server.
+Before running this project,we need start the server first.
+Download the server from [here](https://github.com/psammy171/hros-server) and run the server.
 For running the server follow the instruction provided in the README.md of server.

 After starting the server open command promt in project directory.
 Run ```npm install```.
 And after that run ```npm start```.
 After running both commands application should be up and running on port 3000